 There is so much you can do with Smart Lights, like flush a color when someone is at the front door.
 You can easily set this up with the Ring peephole cam.

-There might be a few things around your place that you can automate with a smart outlet (also known as smart plug), like a small fan or lamp.
+There might be a few things around your place that you can automate with a smart plug, like a small fan or lamp.
 If you are using Amazon routines and want to keep all in the same app, then Amazon Smart Plug is a decent option.

-You can also plug your TV in this outlet and have automations when the lights turn off when the TV turns on and have the lights turn back on when the TV turns off.
+You can also plug your TV in this “smart plug” and have automations when the lights turn off when the TV turns on and have the lights turn back on when the TV turns off.